 Compensation and Benefits

 Internships for students at Gore are always paid internships that typically take place over the summer.
-In the U.S., Gore hires interns for its sites in Newark, DE; Elkton, MD; Landenberg, PA; Wall, NJ; Phoenix, AZ; and Flagstaff, AZ.
-We offer a temporary housing program for interns who do not live locally.
+In the U.S., Gore hires interns for its sites in Newark, DE; Elkton, MD; Landenberg, PA; Wall, NJ; Phoenix, AZ; Flagstaff, AZ; and Sunnyvale, CA. We offer a temporary housing program for interns who do not live locally.
 However, none of our housing or plant locations are near public transportation routes, so you will need a car, bike or carpooling arrangements in order to get to work.

 Gore is committed to a drug-free workplace.
 All employment is contingent upon successful completion of drug and background screening.
-Gore is an EEO/AA Employer.
+Gore is a M/F, Disabled and Vet EEO/AA Employer.

 As a process engineering intern, you will work on small teams on process improvement and modification, expansion of process capabilities, and further enhancement of ePTFE technology while ensuring a safe and cost-effective work environment.
 You will contribute to the installation, operation, maintenance and upgrade of production and testing equipment, equipment layout and workflow.